-My work emerges form a deep interest in how people and societies operate and express themselves.
-Universal laws of chance, individual and social behavioral structures, and exploring the spectrum of emotional intelligence frame my approach to art/music making.
-For this reason, I engage creative methods that are holistic and multifaceted.
-Thus, my body of work transverses a diverse set of fields.
+Catalina von Wrangell’s work emerges form a deep interest in how people and societies operate and express themselves.
+Universal laws of chance, individual and social behavioral structures, and exploring the spectrum of emotional intelligence frame her approach to art/music making.
+For this reason, Catalina engages creative methods that are holistic and multifaceted, and sensorial.
+Thus, resulting in a body of work that transverses a diverse set of fields.

-Informed by my life experiences, field observations, and different technologies I encounter, my artistic production is malleable in form.
+Informed by her life experiences, field observations, and different technologies she encounters, her artistic production is malleable in form.

-As in the world, my artworks tend to be self-evolving, often set in motion and reimagined by performers or other engaging factors.
-This allows for a truly communicative practice between my art and the world in resides in.
+As in the world, her artworks tend to be self-evolving, often released into the world to be reimagined by performers or observers who in turn become performers/creators.
+This allows for a truly communicative practice between her art and the world, and the people that reside within.

-Catalina von Wrangell’s artistic practice focuses on creating intimate experiences for her audiences in her continual exploration of the complex nature of human expression.
-Her pieces – which include sound and word sculptures, poems, installations, and immersive and interactive experiences – interdisciplinary and bridge a diverse set of of fields.
-In addition to her individual practice, she enjoys a rich collaborative practice with artists including multimodal artist Sophia von Wrangell, and interdisciplinary composer and soprano Rachel Joy Weiss.
+Dr. Catalina von Wrangell’s artistic practice focuses on creating intimate experiences for her audiences in her continual exploration of the complex nature of human expression.
+Her pieces – which include sound and word sculptures, poems, installations, and immersive and interactive experiences – are interdisciplinary and bridge a diverse set of fields.
+In addition to her individual practice, she enjoys a rich collaborative practice.

 Her works have been performed and exhibited throughout the United States, as well as in South America and Europe.
-With premieres by performers including the Friends of Rain Ensemble, the Nodus Ensemble, mezzo soprano Lisa Neher, guitarist Federico Bonacossa, and cellist Edder Rivera among others.
-She has been in residence at the Atlantic Center for the Arts and the Cortona Session for New Music.
-As a performer, she makes appearance as a clarinetist, computer technician, and improvisor.
-Catalina is equally at home on and of the stage.
+With premieres by performers including the Friends of Rain Ensemble, the Nodus Ensemble, the TLH Ensemble, mezzo soprano Lisa Neher, guitarist Federico Bonacossa, and cellist Edder Rivera.
+As a performer, she makes appearances as a clarinetist, computer technician, and improvisor.
+Catalina is equally at home on and off the stage.